Sesukai87/Cytostatic_Factor_Neural_Differentiation/README.md

-Modulation of Transcriptional Dynamics and Cortical Subtype Specification by Cytostatic Factors in Human iPSCs
+Cytostatic Factor Modulation of Transcriptional Dynamics And Cortical Subtype Specification in Human iPSCs